jon-jacky/PyModel/samples/Socket/README.txt

 unblocking the earlier call.

-The test_stepper_s script
+The test_stepper script

-The test_stepper_s module is a test script that contains a single test case that invokes a run with the stepper_s module.
+The test_stepper module is a test script that contains a single test case that invokes a run with the stepper module.

-The stepper_s module and test_stepper_s script are similar to stepper_a and test_stepper_a -- they are all designed to handle runs where calls to recv at one end of the connection can precede calls to send at the other end, and where calls and returns at the two ends can interleave.
+The stepper module and test_stepper script are similar to stepper_a and test_stepper_a -- they are all designed to handle runs where calls to recv at one end of the connection can precede calls to send at the other end, and where calls and returns at the two ends can interleave.

-However, with stepper_s and test_stepper_s we do *not* see any test failures like we do with stepper_a and test_stepper_a, where stepper_a reports interleaving in an order that the model forbids, where recv_return returns a message before the originating send returns.
+However, with stepper and test_stepper we do *not* see any test failures like we do with stepper_a and test_stepper_a, where stepper_a reports interleaving in an order that the model forbids, where recv_return returns a message before the originating send returns.
-Since stepper_s never reports this, this supports our hypothesis that the forbidden interleaving is an artifact of the way the threads in stepper_a are scheduled.
+Since stepper never reports this, this supports our hypothesis that the forbidden interleaving is an artifact of the way the threads in stepper_a are scheduled.
 It seems that in this sample, select is a better way to support asynchrony than threads.